freechat-fun/freechat/freechat-sdk/typescript/PluginApi.md

 const apiInstance = new .PluginApi(configuration);

 let body:.PluginApiUpdatePluginRequest = {
-  // string | The pluginId to be updated
+  // number | The pluginId to be updated
-  pluginId: "pluginId_example",
+  pluginId: 1,
   // PluginUpdateDTO | The plugin information to be updated
   pluginUpdateDTO: {
     visibility: "visibility_example",